defold/doc/docs/en/manuals/physics-messages.md

 ## Trigger response

-The `"trigger_response"`  message is sent when a colliding object is of type "trigger".

-In a trigger collision `"collision_response"` messages are sent.
-In addition, triggers also send a special `"trigger_response"` message when the collision begins and ends.
-The message has the following fields:
+The `"trigger_response"`  message is sent when one of the colliding objects is of type "trigger".
+The message will be sent once when the collision is first detected and then once more when the objects are no longer colliding.
+It has the following fields:

 `other_id`
 : the id of the instance the collision object collided with (`hash`).